All Episodes Plain Text

 And he went to high school in the United States and then to college.

-And when he watched the World Trade Center fall in lower Manhattan, On a beautiful work day in September of 2001, he realized this was his country.
+And when he watched the World Trade Center fall in Lower Manhattan on a beautiful work day in September of 2001, he realized this was his country.

 This was the country that he knew as an adult.

-And his fantasies about going home to Ethiopia, his dream of someday going home an educated person and getting back to work in Ethiopia really weren't going to happen.
+And his fantasies about going home to Ethiopia, his dream of someday going home an educated person and getting back to work in Ethiopia, really weren't going to happen.

 And he became a United States citizen at that point.

-A man who came From Senegal, when all his friends were aspiring to immigrate to France, he said, no, I want to go to America.
+A man who came from Senegal, when all his friends were aspiring to immigrate to France, he said, no, I want to go to America.

-And he had it as a dream.
+And he had it as a dream all through college.

 And I tell the story of how our concept of widening the net has been a steady progression over the last century.